Ramona Singer Apologizes For Claiming Dennis Shields Was On Drugs Prior To His Death

 As The Inquisitr previously shared, Frankel can be heard opening up to pal Dorinda Medley about her relationship with Shields.
 During the conversation, she admits that her relationship was far from perfect but the Skinnygirl founder said that when Dennis died, a part of her also died as well.
 She told Medley that she loved him “so much” and Dennis, Bryn, and herself were basically like a small family.
 Additionally, Frankel surprised Medley by revealing that she and Dennis were actually engaged.

 “I kept it to myself because I didn’t want another circus of my life so I didn’t want to start telling people,” she shared.
-“We had our own private engagement and our own private ‘OMG we’re going to do this.'”
+“We had our own private engagement and our own private ‘OMG we’re going to do this,'” she added.

 Fans can catch new episodes of The Real Housewives of New York City on Wednesday evenings.